 Labs: There are 11 lab activities for the entire course.
 All of the assigned labs have exercises and questions to be completed.
 You are expected to work through the exercises to completion and fully answer the questions presented in each section.
 Labs are graded based on completeness and a demonstrated understanding of the material throughout all portions of the assigned exercises.
-Labs are to be completed by 11 pm on the Sunday of the assigned week.
+Labs are to be completed by the designated date and time.

 Graded Questions: Each lab ends with a set of graded questions that relate to the lab activity and your responses will be scored based on correct answers.
 The lowest grade will be dropped and not included in your final grade.
-All questions must be submitted by 11 pm on the Sunday of the assigned week.
+All questions/answers are to be submitted by the designated date and time for each assignment.